Beneficial ownership requirements : FINTRAC's compliance guidance

 - any official documents obtained to support the measures you took.

-Annex 2—Example of a record of beneficial ownership information for an entity that is neither a corporation nor a trust
+Annex 3: Example of a record of beneficial ownership information for an entity other than a corporation or a trust

 Scenario: